dreameaters/dreameaters.github.io/teambuilding/best-attackers.md

 {:.note title="B-Tier Moveset"}
 {:.faded}

-**Bite** gives the same DPS as **Smack Down†**, but it's Dark-type instead of Rock-type.
-Tyranitar will still get STAB on it, but if your opponent isn't weak to Dark-type, you're losing out on Super-Effective damage.
+Regarded as the best Rock-type attacker for a long time, Tyranitar has since been one-upped by the newer Pokemon listed above.
+Don't let this lead you to think that Tyranitar isn't worth your attention though.
+It still hits as hard as ever, and that's *very* hard.
+It's old Community Day move, **Smack Down†**, will give the **Double-Rock Moveset** you ideally want, but **Bite** is regularly accessible and matches it for DPS, while still getting STAB from Tyranitar's Dark-typing.
+However, if your opponent isn't also weak to Dark, then you're missing out on Super-Effective damage.

 ## Fire-Type